logworks/dlog/README.md

     if config.argCheck = true on (both in .dlogrc, and dlogger.js config), arguments passed are compared against named paramaters.

+### Roadmap

+V 1.0 Key Target Use Case.

+Reusable code walk through execution scenario's to rapidly ramp up new developers to unfamiliar/complex code bases.

+### Rationale ( the unapollageticly opinionated bit -)

+- Execution trumps code.
+Just as rivers the river banks are not the river.
+Dlog is about making exection flow views tanglible reusable, sharable.

+- Debuggers run code in synthetic environments, which can lead to false positive behaviours (especially for asynchronous, and time affected operations).
+Automated logging is more effective (with dlog).

+- Developers need fast, actually immediate tools to explore execution flows.
+Stacktraces have too much noise to signal.

+- Dlog autmates logging for named functions only.
+Named functions are (or should be) the black boxes that matter in any code base. (and if they are not, using Dlog will help refactor to let it be so).

 ## release notes